 I collaborated with Shakespearean and Critical Theorist Hugh Grady (Arcadia) in a re-reading of Marxist Shakespeare Studies.
 We edited a special ‘Karl Marx’ issue of Shakespeare journal for 2018, the bicentennial of Karl Marx’s birth.
 We convened a seminar titled “Marxist Shakespeare/ Shakespearean Marx” at the 2015 Shakespeare Association of America Annual Meeting and read papers about how Shakespeare influenced Marx at a special session with Jean E. Howard at the 2016 MLA Conference.
 I also convened a seminar titled “Socialist Shakespeares: Theory, Practice and Politics” at the 2016 World Shakespeare Congress in Stratford-upon-Avon and London with Louise Geddes (Adelphi).

 2019 begins a new collaboration on Shakespeare and Psychoanalysis, which will research Shakespeare’s influence on psychoanalysis and use the findings for a re-reading of Psychoanalytic Shakespeare Studies.
-I have submitted, with Meredith Skura (Rice) a proposal for a seminar at SAA 2020 titled Psychoanalytic Shakespeare/Shakespearean Psychoanalysis.
 Similar to my my Marxism work, this collaboration will also propose panels and seminars to various Shakespeare conferences.
 The collaborative group organised a symposium titled, “New Directions in Shakespeare and Psychoanalysis” at Case Western Reserve University in Feb 2020.
 We are co-facilitating a seminar on Shakespeare and Psychoanalysis at the 2021 World Shakespeare Congress in Singapore.
 I am co-editing an edited volume on Shakespeare and Psychoanalysis with James W. Stone.

 I am currently looking for postdoctoral funding to help me carry out my postdoctoral research and complete my second monograph.
 Please see my funding page on this website.